tkhamez/discord-relay/README.md

 - If a message has been edited, it will currently not be relayed again.
 - Messages in threads will currently not be relayed.
+- The number of embeds that can be relayed is limited to 8, they do not include videos.
+- The channel and guild name in the footer of the relayed message does not contain commas or colons, they are replaced with a space if any are present.
 - There's a limit of 1000 connections (excluding resumes) withing 24 hours.
 The bot token will be invalidated if this limit is exceeded.
 The app tries to keep track of this.
 - Read [this](https://support.discord.com/hc/en-us/articles/115002192352) and